projo-berlin/best_in_place/README.md

 - **:display_as**: A **model** method which will be called in order to display this field.
 Cannot be used when using `display_with`.
 - **:display_with**: A **helper** method or proc will be called in order to display this field.
 Cannot be used with `display_as`.
 - **:helper_options**: A hash of parameters to be sent to the helper method specified by `display_with`.
+- **:edit_with**: A **helper** method or proc which will be called to format the value used to seed the inline input when editing.
+Symmetric to `display_with` (which controls the displayed text), but applies to the editable value.
+Defaults to the field's raw value.
 - **:data**: Hash of custom data attributes to be added to span.
 Can be used to provide data to the ajax:success callback.
 - **:class**: Additional classes to apply to the best_in_place span.
 Accepts either a string or Array of strings
 - **:value**: Customize the starting value of the inline input (defaults to to the field's value)